Projects

 Since 2015 we have contributed more than $150,000 into this key area.
 Sadly since 2015/18 Bubye River has lost over 90 rhinos to poaching.

-In recent times this trend has been halted and now there is a new owner of the conservancy and Bubye is self sufficient.
+In recent times this trend has been halted and now there is a new owner of the conservancy and Bubye is self sufficient and we are no longer required.
+The rhino numbers are now rapidly expanding.

 Malilangwe Trust